moltaire/rl-context-task/readme.md

 ### Addtional Task Settings

-Additional task settings (e.g., timing variables, colors, etc.) can be set in `task.py` in the "Experiment Settings" section.
+Additional task settings (e.g., timing variables, colors, etc.) can be set in the `settings.py` file.
+You should not be required to make changes to `task.py`.

 ### Instructions

+Task instructions for the different phases can be defined in `instructions.py`.
 Instructions are implemented as `src.slideshow.SlideShow`, allowing forward and backward navigation.
 Instruction content can be provided as plain text slides (using `src.slideshow.TextSlide`) or image slides (`src.slideshow.ImageSlide`), or a mix of the two.

 ### Output